Keep-Calm-And-Code/Island/README.md

 # Island

 This repo was created for TiMaSoMo 2023, a month long event where the tildes.net community makes stuff.
 I'm making a simple economic strategy game where you develop an island.
-Don't have all the rules planned out, will see where design and development takes me.

 This is written in Haxe.
 Text-only output, keyboard-only input to keep things code-focused.
 There are broadly two parts to the project: